HansKristian-Work/vkd3d-proton/docs/workgraphs.md

 AMD's rasterizer demo loves to emit empty dispatches and it wreaks havoc on the amplification algorithm, so I had to implement that too.
 The implementation is fairly straight forward as one can expect.
 The usual ballot / bit-count / mbcnt shenanigans.

+NOTE: In the earlier implementation, there would be one specialized dispatch per node, but as that became impractical for large node counts, the payload expander turned into an ubershader that consumes node index + payload offset + count instead.
+There was no obvious performance loss, and saves a lot of dispatches and memory in the worst cases.

 ## RenderDoc support